julen

 Carrboro

-Home for two years, while I attended the University of North Carolina at Chapel Hill.
+My home for two years, while I attended the University of North Carolina at Chapel Hill.
 Carrboro was such an interesting place to live - a liberal oasis in the midst of a state who can rightfully claim they make the best BBQ in the country.
 (Oh, come at me.
 I'm not saying your BBQ is terrible, I'm just saying it is not as good as NC BBQ.)
 I spent a lot of time on the J and C buses, sharking for parking (a term I coined that totally failed to catch on) at the university, and working increasing amounts of time in Research Triangle Park.

 Cats

-Ours is a cat family, despite the fact that all my male Morbeck cousins married dog women.
-There is no greater honor than being inducted into the Morbeck Cat Hall of Fame.
+Ours is a cat family, despite the fact that - so far - all my male Morbeck cousins married dog women.
+There is no greater honor than being inducted into the Morbeck Cat (now Pet) Hall of Fame.
 You can tell this by the politicking and bribing and trash-talking that goes on.
 Cats make everything better, except when they are peeing in your luggage, puking on the floor, or using you as a launching pad.
 I digress.
-The cats of my childhood - Hop on Pop (also known as Gucko), Sir Thomas Tuddenham (named in honor of one my ancestor's pals who got beheaded pretty much because of said ancestor), and Maximillian (overly fluffy grey cat) were succeeded by the legendary Griselda who lived to be 21.
+The cats of my childhood - Hop on Pop, Sir Thomas Tuddenham (named in honor of one my ancestor's pals who got beheaded pretty much because of said ancestor), and Maximillian (overly fluffy grey cat) were succeeded by the legendary Griselda who lived to be 21.
 A better cat this family has never seen.
-Currently, I live with three cats - Munson and Fancy Pants (who used to live with my brother and sister-in-law before they moved to an island idyll) and the estimable Hedy, who was totally named in honor of Hedy Lamar.

 Paul Cezanne

 Sometimes, you come across a piece of art that pings something deep within you.
 So much of Cezanne's work - more than any other artist - rings that bell for me.
 I respond deeply to his palette, his brushstrokes, his composition, how he builds the image.
 It makes sense to me, it inspires me, it is so often relevatory.
 There are other artists whom I adore, whose work delights me, whose abilities astound, but Cezanne has an unique effect on me.
-I tried to capture that (however superficially) in my younger days with Connecting with Cezanne
+I tried to capture that (however superficially) in my long-gone youth with Connecting with Cezanne

 Charlotte